Skip To Main Content

 Following a 30-year championship drought, Vigil led the Mustangs to the Chile Bowl Championship in 2022 as Western New Mexico defeated its rival, Eastern New Mexico, 38-24.
 The win over Eastern New Mexico culminated a 6-5 season in 2022.
 The six wins were the most for the program since the 2005 Mustangs team posted a 5-5 overall record.

-Prior to Vigil’s arrival, the Mustangs football program had won a total five football games over a span of four seasons.
+Prior to Vigil's arrival, the Mustangs football program had won a total of five games over a four-year span.

 Vigil came to Western New Mexico in 2021 after serving as the running backs coach and recruiting coordinator for Head Coach Colby Carthel at NCAA Division I Stephen F. Austin in 2019 and 2020.

-During his time with the Lumberjacks, Vigil played a pivotal role in Stephen F. Austin in recruiting back-to-back Top 5 recruiting classes and back-to-back No. 1 recruiting class in the Southland Conference.
+During his time with the Lumberjacks, Vigil played a pivotal role in Stephen F. Austin in recruiting back-to-back Top 5 recruiting classes and consecutive No. 1 recruiting classes in the Southland Conference.

-Prior to coaching at Stephen F. Austin, Vigil coached four years at (2015-18) as Fort Hays State University in Hays, Kan., as the program’s Pass Game Coordinator and Recruiting Coodinator.
+Prior to coaching at Stephen F. Austin, Vigil coached at Fort Hays State University from 2015-18 as the program's Pass Game Coordinator and Recruiting Coordinator.

-During his time at Fort Hays State, the Tigers posted a 36-12 overall record and qualified for the postseason all four years and won back-to-back Mid-America Intercollegiate Athletic Association (MIAA) in 2017 and 2018.
+During his time at Fort Hays State, the Tigers posted a 36-12 overall record and qualified for the postseason all four years and won back-to-back Mid-America Intercollegiate Athletics Association (MIAA) championships in 2017 and 2018.

 In both 2015 and 2018, under Vigil’s leadership, two different Tiger quarterbacks (Treveon Albert in 2015 and Jacob Mezera in 2018) would break school records for both total yards and total touchdowns.
 Those two quarterbacks would also go on to earn both All-Conference and All-American honors.